seuntol/Canada-Fertility-and-Longevity/README.md

 The project used python on visual studio code, Microsoft Excel, Power Query and Power BI.

 # Steps followed
-## Data Extraction and Transformation (the codes can be found in the code file)
+## Data Extraction and Transformation (the codes can be found in the python code folder)
 The raw data was loaded into the visual studio code following the following steps:
   - The data was uploaded into my github through the update file
   - I linked to the visual studio code by creating a barnch under my code menu and proceeding